feiphoon/github-workshop/slides/slides.md

 - Be kind (you can still be firm and opinionated!)
 - Leave constructive comments
 - If you feel an online conversation is getting out of control, retry the discussion in person.
 - If you're lost, ask for help!
-There are no stupid questions, only lost people who are feeling sad that they didn't ask for help sooner.
+There are no stupid questions, only lost people feeling sad that they didn't ask for help sooner.

 ---

-# A Recap +++++
+# A Recap

+Today, you:

+- created a repository
+- learned to make commits (to master, the NAUGHTY way!)
+- logged an issue
+- responded to an issue
+- asked for a review
+- reviewed changes
+- accepted a review
+- merged or confirmed contributing your changes
-- Git concepts
+- tidied up!
-- High-level workshop tasks by sections

 ---
 # Github in the Wild +++++

 - Today's process - a pared-down version of what many people use, from individuals and small teams, to developers & engineers at companies

-- Other patterns for collaboration with Git, such as git-flow (a fancier version of what we did today, ), open source and forking
+- Other patterns for collaboration with Git:
+  - git-flow - fancier version of what we did today, designed especially to manage releases e.g. `your-repo v1.7`
+  - forking - especially for open source or community-supported projects

 ---
 # Github in the Wild +++++